 To protect your flooring.
-In addition to providing a softer, warmer floor surface (so much nicer to get out bed and have bare feet meet a nice, plush rug!), area rugs are often used to protect the floor surfaces below.
-This is especially true for high-traffic areas, like hallways, entryways and stairs.
+In addition to providing a softer, warmer floor surface (so much nicer to get out of bed and have bare feet meet a nice, plush rug!), area rugs are often used to protect the floor surfaces below.
+This is especially true for high-traffic areas, like hallways, entryways, and stairs.
 In these cases, you will want to look for more durable rug materials, and rugs that can be easily cleaned, so you aren’t having to replace them on a regular basis.

 The trend towards indoor/outdoor living has caused many rug designers to expand their indoor/outdoor rug lines.
 It’s hard to tell the difference these days and indoor/outdoor rugs make great area rugs for families with small children, pets, or for those aforementioned high-traffic areas.

 To anchor a living space.
 In the world of design, area rugs are used most often to anchor a living room space.
-This can be your living room, a conversation area or your dining area.
+This can be your living room, a conversation area, or your dining area.
 It might even be the anchor for the play space in your home’s family room.
 It tells guests, “this area has a designated purpose” and keeps the furniture from “floating” in the space.

 To enhance your decor.
 Finally, your area rugs should enhance the decor.
-They provide a finished touch and, in a mostly monochromatic design, they may be the only pop of color or pattern.
+They provide a finishing touch and, in a mostly monochromatic design, they may be the only pop of color or pattern.
 Area rugs also offer a wonderful way for conservative designers to add a wild pattern without overpowering the space.

 Do’s and Don’ts of Using Area Rugs